V3nilla/Apex-Legends-Config-And-Tweaks/README.md

-/// Reupload of deleted repository.
+// Reupload of deleted repository.
 Originally made by **Natram1zh**. //

+// Message from Natram1zh - **Since my GitHub account has been suspended**, I am uploading video with my config on youtube as a placeholder until my account comes back. //

 # CFG Files
 1. [Download](https://github.com/V3nilla/Apex-Legends-Config-And-Tweaks/releases/download/Reupload/Apex-Legends-Config-And-Tweaks.zip) and extract it.